b3-exmo/b3-exmo.github.io/docs/Prophets/Joseph Smith/First Vision/First Vision Problems.md

 &nbsp;

 At the risk of belaboring a point too much, the *first* recorded account was ***twelve years*** after the fact.
 I keep bringing this up because *this is not a small problem*.
 Instead, it is what we in the industry call "a big problem."
 No documentary evidence is to be found prior to 1832 that anyone had even heard Joseph talk about this.
 No documentary evidence demonstrates that Joseph had preached or shared this message until 1840.
-And, again, this earliest account wasn't the first printed and distributed account&mdash;I've seen claims that this was either in 1840 or 1842.
+And, again, this earliest account wasn't the one printed and distributed.
+I've seen claims that this was either in 1840 or 1842.
 You know, ten to twelve years after the church was founded.

 &nbsp;